MITComputationalCamera/FaceRecognition/README.md

 Submission
 ==========
 MIT/Skoltech Students: Please upload your .apk file and your myface.jpg file to the Stellar site.
-I will try the app out on your myface.jpg file against other sample face images I also have (displaying on a computer monitor).
+I will try your app out on your myface.jpg and against other student face images (displaying on a computer monitor).

 Online Students: Upload your .apk to the Google Play Store and show off what you've built with some screenshots on the Facebook page!